dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 returned, otherwise the value under `just` in the left operand itself is
 returned:

+{>> It's not clear in the above paragraph what the operator looks like.
+Make sure to mention that.
+Just showing the operator in an example is not enough, because it may not be immediately obvious which symbols constitute the operator. <<}

 ~~~
 nothing [Maybe Int] ??
 0  # Evaluates to 0
 ~~~